department-of-veterans-affairs/vets-website/va-gov/pages/health-care/view-test-lab-results.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

 At this time, you can view only your VA chemistry/hematology results.
-These include tests like blood sugar, liver function, or blood cell counts.
+These include tests for blood sugar, liver function, or blood cell counts.
 We’ll add more VA labs and tests in the future.
 </div>
 </div>
 </div>